 1. Fellowship & Connection

-We get to know other Christian homeschoolers, appreciating our common goal to raise children for the glory of God, and provide a great home education.
-The experience of that unity AND the diversity has been unique for us, and we love it!
-This year OCEANetwork has family movie night, dad’s shop talk, lunch meetings based on stage or interest, and more!
+We get to know other Christian homeschoolers, appreciating our common goal to raise children for the glory of God and provide a great home education.
+The experience of that unity AND the diversity is unique and we love it!

 2. Encouragement & Practical Help

 As homeschoolers, we would serve ourselves and our children well to seek out great encouragement.
-Whether we need parenting tips, help with a struggling reader, an overview of homeschooling methods, etc., we’re sure to find it at the conference!
+Whether we need parenting tips, help with a struggling reader, an overview of homeschooling methods, etc., we’re sure to find it at the homeschool convention!

 3. Lending Our Support

-We love to be able to give back to our state homeschool conference, and the fact that it is so local and run by volunteers makes it personal.
+We love to be able to give back to our state homeschool conference, and the fact that it is local and run by volunteers makes it personal.
 We can talk to the organizers and board members, hear about immediate needs and pitch in, become supporting members, and so on.
-We get to be a part of something (and YOU CAN TOO).
+We get to be a part of something important in the homeschool community (and YOU CAN TOO).

 4. Vendors & Curriculum